gitter-badger/njexl/README.md

 For including this programmatically into your JVM code see the examples [here](http://commons.apache.org/proper/commons-jexl/reference/examples.html).

 The improved language manual can be found ( always updated ) in the wiki.
+As github does not have search manual options, suggested way to access manual is to search google with "njexl topic_name wiki" :)
-Also a cached summarized [pdf booklet](https://github.com/nmondal/njexl/blob/master/doc/pdfs/nJexl-Merged.pdf) is maintained.
+Also a full [pdf manual](https://github.com/nmondal/njexl/blob/master/doc/pdfs/njexl.pdf) is maintained which is always updated.

 ## Summary